fdecunta/updatecsv/README.md

 # updatecsv

-This is a minimal command-line utility designed to update an existing CSV file with data from another CSV file.
-This is done based on a specified column, which should serve as a unique identifier.
-It allows you to add new values without overwriting existing data.
+This is a minimal command-line utility to update an existing CSV file with data from another CSV file.
+This is done based on a specified column, which must be a unique identifier.
+It allows you to add new columns and values without overwriting existing data.

 The program creates a backup file, updates the original file, and prints the changes in the terminal.

-I found it useful for updating data from experiments with new measurements.
+I was design for updating data from experiments with new measurements.

 ## Features

-- Update an existing CSV file with data from another CSV file based on a specified unique identifier column.
 - Safely add new values without overwriting existing data.
 - Automatically creates a backup file for the original CSV.
 - Flexible column separator.